richardlaugesen/ruvpy/README.md

     poetry run pdoc --html --output-dir docs ruvpy --force

+To release a new version.
+Ensure everything is up to date and docs are built then bump the version in the `pyproject.toml` and `CITATION.cff` file.
+Commit and push to Github before creating a new version tag and release in the browser.
+Run `poetry build` and `poetry publish` to push new release to PyPi.

 ## Attribution

 This project is licensed under the [Apache License 2.0](LICENSE), which allows free use, modification, and distribution of the code.